AlexanderRichey/AlexanderRichey.github.io/articles/2021-04-01-orenstien-refactoring.md

 ---
-title: Notes on Ben Orenstein's "Refactoring from Good to Great"
+title: Notes on Ben Orenstein’s “Refactoring from Good to Great”
 date: 2021-04-01
-description: I watched Ben Orenstein's talk "Refactoring from Good to Great" at the beginning of my career and it made big and, I think, positive...
+description: I watched Ben Orenstein’s talk “Refactoring from Good to Great” at the beginning of my career and it made big and, I think, positive...
 ---

 <div class="message">